Frequently Asked Questions

 Is it possible to enroll after the school year begins?

 Yes.
-If a seat becomes available, the school will contact the family at the top of the wait list to discuss their interest in filling the opening.
+If seats are open, the school will allow rolling-enrollment or contact the family at the top of the wait list to discuss their interest in enrolling.

 How can I learn more about the school?